 German Shepherd Origins

-The German Shepherd dog breed is a dog breed that is from Germany, as the name suggests.
-But what their name may not suggest is that these guys were specifically bred and/or designed to be the “ultimate” shepherd dog.
+The German Shepherd dog is a dog breed from Germany, as the name suggests.
+But what their name may not mean is that these guys were specifically bred and designed to be the “ultimate” shepherd dog.
+They were first developed by Captain Max von Stephanitz, a German military officer who wanted to produce the perfect dog for police and army work.
+His efforts were met with great success.

 He was able to…

-Retained the “shepherd” roots and remained quite effective dogs on the farm, their natural innate intelligence created opportunities for them beyond the farm into all sorts of different areas, including the military and the police, among other roles.
+Develop an exceptional dog breed that is strikingly handsome, brilliant, athletic, and capable of almost anything.
+He was so good that he had virtually human-level intelligence.
+While these guys retained the “shepherd” roots and remained quite effective dogs on the farm, their innate intelligence created opportunities for them beyond the farm into different areas, including the military and the police, among other roles.
+This earned him the rapid acknowledgment by The American Kennel Club in 1912 and the development of the first German Shepherd Dog Club of America in 1913.

 German Shepherd Dog Breed in America

-Didn’t become widely popular in the United States until Hollywood got a “whiff” of one and decided to cast the role of Rin Tin Tin with an exceptional German Shepherd specimen, which helped the German Shepherd dog breed win over the hearts of America.
+Given that the German Shepherd Dog (GSD) was only really created in 1899, it didn’t take all that long for him to make his way to the United States because the first appearance of these guys on U.S. soil occurred shortly after in 1906.
+But the breed itself didn’t become widely popular in the United States until Hollywood got a “whiff” of one and decided to cast the role of Rin Tin Tin with an exceptional German Shepherd specimen, which helped the German Shepherd dog breed win over the hearts of America.

 The GSD was very popular in America…

-However, for a while, people forgot about him – perhaps because of the enmity between the United States and Germany during World War II, which made just about “anything German” rather unpopular, even something so great as a German Shepherd!
+However, people forgot about him for a while – perhaps because of the hostility between the United States and Germany during World War II, which made just about “anything German” rather unpopular, even something so great as a German Shepherd!
+However, he was rediscovered in the 1980s when a GSD named Hatter performed exceptionally well in a dog show at the Westminster Kennel Club.
+Hatter was hugely popular with kids and drew a large crowd wherever he went.

 Today, the German Shepherd Dog is the second most popular dog breed in the U.S., just behind the Labrador Retriever.

 The German Shepherd makes for a perfect family dog.
 He is very protective of his human family and could do anything for you.
-But he is known to get aggressive at times with strangers.
+However, he is known to get aggressive at times with strangers.
+He is also a self-confident dog, very energetic and active.
+He loves to exercise, and few dogs out there can look more handsome than he is in full flight!

 But remember…

-Might want to look into is a special dog sport called as Schutzhund which was developed to train the dog in obedience, agility and other important skills, all of which your German Shepherd will excel at, because at the end of the day, the German Shepherd is a very active dog.
+One thing that you might want to look into is a unique dog sport called Schutzhun d, which was developed to train the dog in obedience, agility, and other essential skills, all of which your German Shepherd will excel at because, at the end, of the day, the German Shepherd is a very active dog.

 He hates being…

-A lazy dog, who is going to want to sleep all day, which is probably the only factor that might dissuade you from wanting to own a German Shepherd.
-Because if your ideal dog is one that will just want to lay in your lap or at your feet all day, a GSD is not the right dog for you!
+He left by himself in the yard.
+He needs someone in the family to be with him and play with him, at least for a few minutes daily.
+He also has to take his daily walk.
+Otherwise, he can get restless.
+This is not a lazy dog who will want to sleep all day, which is probably the only factor that might dissuade you from owning a German Shepherd.
+Because if your ideal dog will want to lay in your lap or at your feet all day, a GSD is not the right dog for you!

 - Hip Dysplasia